chris-wood/draft-hendrickson-privacypass-expiration-extension/draft-hendrickson-privacypass-expiration-extension.md

 # Expiration Extension

-The expiration extension is an extension used to convey the expiration for an issued token.
-It is useful for Privacy Pass deployments that make use of cached tokens, i.e., those that are not bound to a specific TokenChallenge redemption context, without having to frequently rotate issuing public keys.
+The expiration extension is used to convey the expiration for an issued token.
+It is useful for Privacy Pass deployments that make use of cached tokens, i.e., those that are not bound to a specific TokenChallenge redemption context, when they want to limit token lifetime without having to frequently rotate issuing key pairs.

 For example, consider a Privacy Pass deployment wherein Clients use cached tokens that are valid for one hour.
 Clients could pre-fetch these tokens each hour and the Issuer